Overview

 Your future career

-We offer dedicated careers support, further opportunities to thrive, such as volunteering and industry networking. our courses are created in collaboration with employers and industry to ensure they accurately reflect the real-life practices of your future career and provide you with the essential skills needed.
-You can focus on building interpersonal skills through group work and benefit from our investment in the latest cutting edge technologies and facilities.
+We offer dedicated careers support, and further opportunities to thrive, such as volunteering and industry networking.
+Our human resource management course is created in collaboration with employers and industry to ensure it accurately reflects the real-life practices of your future career and provides you with the essential skills needed.
+You can focus on building interpersonal skills through group work and benefit from our investment in the latest cutting-edge technologies and facilities.

 There’s a fantastic opportunity to travel abroad, where you'll work on a social enterprise project with fellow students from other countries.
 In previous years, our students have travelled to Bahrain, China, the United States, and Thailand, to name a few.